Starias22/cpp-revision/basics/variables/var.md

 ## Variables

-In any programming language, a variable is the identifier, the name of a memory space, a memory area of the computer, intended to store an information during the execution of a program.
+In any programming language, a variable is an unique identifier, a name of a memory space, a memory area of the computer, intended to store an information during the execution of a program.
 In C++ language, this information, called the value of the variable, has a specific type.
 It can be one of the built-in type we learned in the previous chapter(````int````, ````float````, ````double````, ````bool````,  etc) or much more.
 The information('s value) can change during the execution of the programm but it's type cannot change.
 Thus, C++ is said to be a statically typed language, meaning that the variable type cannot change during the execution of the programm, contrary to dynamically typed language such as Python where variables can change their type during the execution of the program.

 ## Declaration of variable in C++